svchandramohan/WhatTheHack/044-AzurePurview/Student/Challenge7.md

 ## Description

 There is quite a lot of metadata available already in Fabrikam's data catalog.
-There is an ask from Chief Data Officer in your company to briefly review current state of data environment.
-CDO is looking for information like what sources you have in the environment and with what type of data.
+You have received an ask from Chief Data Officer in your organization to briefly review current state of data environment.
+CDO is looking for information like what sources you have in the environment and what type of data.

 ## Introduction